FilecoinFoundationWeb/filecoin-foundation/src/content/blog/storage-spotlight-how-twin-quasar-and-celeste-are-bringing-green-data-hosting-to-european-data-storage-clients.md

 ---
 title: "Storage Spotlight: How Twin Quasar and CELESTE are bringing green data hosting to European data storage clients"
+slug: storage-spotlight-how-twin-quasar-and-celeste-are-bringing-green-data-hosting-to-european-data-storage-clients
 created-on: 2023-10-18T16:05:08.163Z
 updated-on: 2023-10-18T16:05:08.181Z
 published-on: 2023-10-18T16:05:08.197Z
+featured: false
-f_description: Twin Quasar and CELESTE have teamed up to build an environmentally friendly and cost-effective alternative for data storage on the Filecoin network.
+description: Twin Quasar and CELESTE have teamed up to build an environmentally friendly and cost-effective alternative for data storage on the Filecoin network.
-f_featured: false
-f_image:
+image:
   url: /assets/images/twin-quasar-celeste-filecoin-blog-image.png
   alt: Twin Quasar and CELESTE logos for Filecoin Foundation blog
-f_post-date: 2023-10-19T13:00:08.210Z
-tags: blog
-layout: "[blog].html"
-date: 2023-10-19T13:00:00.000Z
-seo:
-  noindex: false
-  twitter:title: "Storage Spotlight: How Twin Quasar and CELESTE are bringing
-    green data hosting to European data storage clients" twitter:card: Twin Quasar and CELESTE have teamed up to build an environmentally friendly and cost-effective alternative for data storage on the Filecoin network. og:image: /assets/images/twin-quasar-celeste-filecoin-blog-image.png og:title: "Storage Spotlight: How Twin Quasar and CELESTE are bringing green data hosting to European data storage clients"
+recommended-posts: []
+metadata: null
 ---

 Supported by Filecoin Foundation and Protocol Labs, [Filecoin Green](https://green.filecoin.io/) aims to measure the environmental impacts of Filecoin and verifiably drive them below zero, building infrastructure along the way that allows anyone to make transparent and substantive environmental claims.
 Among the projects supported by Filecoin Green is a collaboration between [Twin Quasar and CELESTE](https://www.twinquasar.io/green-hosting) to offer more cost-effective hosting solutions in Europe.

 The two organizations have teamed up to build an environmentally friendly and cost-effective alternative for data storage on the Filecoin network.
 These B2B solutions, designed for existing and prospective Filecoin storage providers (SPs), leverage renewable energy options in the heart of Paris.